SUNSET OF FURMANKIND

 She turned on a lamp, slipped out of her nightgown and put on a thin pale yellow cotton robe.
 Tying the belt as she slid her feet into a pair of matching slippers, Kristen looked into the large mirror and almost chuckled at the reflection of her hair fluffed all around her head like the mane of a male lion.
 She opened the top drawer of her dresser and pulled out her shower kit.
 From the small bag she plucked out a brush and began grooming her fur.

 Grooming my fur?
 She blinked in amusement.
 Did I really just think that?

 She laughed aloud and felt good for doing it.
 The previous day had been a strange first day at the Institute, so she hoped the second would be better.
 Marcy had told them that today they would have physical examinations, so perhaps that would give them something else to occupy their minds.

-Although she hoped she would see no one else on the way to the shower, she felt more presentable with her hair brushed into a better semblance of order.
+Although she hoped she would see no one else on the way to the shower, she felt more presentable with her long black hair brushed into a better semblance of order.
 Giving herself a brief smile in the mirror, she picked up her shower kit and turned to leave the room.
 The smile disappeared instantly when she remembered the large chair she had scooted up against the door in lieu of not having a lock during the night.

 She sighed in frustration and wondered if she would have to do this every night.
 She rolled up the sleeves of her robe and then put her back into moving the seat aside so she could get out.
 The chair was made of solid material and was heavy, but she managed to slide it out of the way back to its original place beside one of the nightstands.